-At September 30, 2023, the company reported a working capital surplus of \$214,585 (September 30, 2022 - \$732,371) and a net loss of \$5,066,732 (September 30, 2022 - \$1,216,366 loss).
+At September 30, 2024, the company reported a working capital surplus of \$1,339,463 (September 30, 2023 - \$214,585) and a net loss of \$1,690,901 (September 30, 2023 - \$5,066,732) for the year then ended.

 The Company does not have sufficient funds available to bring its mineral properties to production, if possible, which would allow it to be self-sustaining.
-The Company will need additional financing to continue exploring, and if successful develop its properties to bring them to the production stage.
+The Company will need additional financing to continue exploring, and, if successful, develop its properties to bring them to the production stage.
 While in the past the Company has been successful in obtaining funding from equity financings, option agreements, loans or other arrangements, there is no assurance that these initiatives will be successful in the future.